stashpad/chestnut/README.md

 ## Todos

-- Create a safe cache busting mechanism so that you can force the server to reload all files in the case of making a release.
+- Create a cache busting mechanism to force the server to reload all files (in the case of making a release)
-- Create tests for all `ENV` variables
+- Create examples for both autoUpdater frameworks
-- Create a GitHub Action workflow to run tests

-## Public facing

-- Define an API reference
-- Example with electron `autoUpdater`
+- Create an example with electron `autoUpdater`
-- Example with `electron-updater`
+- Create an example with `electron-updater`
-- How to deploy on Render
-- How to deploy elsewhere (dockerfile?)
+- Explain how to deploy elsewhere (using a Dockerfile?)
-- Comment on a few Hazel issues, other release servers